buildpacks/docs/content/docs/buildpack-author-guide/publish-a-buildpack.md

 <img src="/images/registry-add-buildpack.png" />

-The pre-populated text in the body of the issue is consider structured data, and will be used to automatically add the buildpack to the registry index.
+The pre-populated text in the body of the issue is considered structured data, and will be used to automatically add the buildpack to the registry index.
 Do not change it.

 Click _Submit new issue_, and your request will be processed within seconds.
 If the image is a valid buildpack, it will be added to the registry.
 If there is a problem, the issue will be tagged as a "Failure" and a comment will be added with a link to get more details.
 Whether successful or not, the issue will be closed.